gjkorne/taskman_v3/project.notes.md

 ~~    X Document the current state of the application~~ ~~    X Update any design documents or component diagrams~~ Technical Debt Assessment
-     Address any quick fixes or workarounds that should be properly implemented Look for components that may need refactoring before adding more features Design Review
+     ~~Address any quick fixes or workarounds that should be properly implemented~~ ook for components that may need refactoring before adding more features Design Review
      Ensure UI consistency across all implemented components Verify the mobile responsiveness of the new settings page